LudwigThePig/airbnb-reviews/Guides/awsGuide.md

 **What Instance Type** Instance types vary by memory size and CPU cores.
 Project specifications require that we use a t2-micro, which comes with a 1gb of RAM, one CPU core, and a couple hundred mB/s of data transfer.
 That should be plenty for one instance
   - *What about storage size?*, actual HDD or SSD space will be defined by EBS, which stands for Elastic Block Store, not Beanstalk.
 Confusing, right?
 We'll get there

 **What is a load balancer?** A load balancer can do a couple of things but its primary function is distrubuting requests in a sensible way across a cluster of servers.
 Think of it as the TSA agent at airport security who tells you which line to enter.
-The agent will direct traffic evenly across all open lines.
-If it is slow, there may only be two or three lines open, and if it's Christmas Eve at LaGuardia, all the lines will be open.
+The agent will direct traffic in such a way that want line does not get over whelmed with traffic.

+There are two types of load balancers, *active-passive* and *active-active*.
+Active-passive involve a chain of servers whereby one server take all of the traffic until they are at capacity.
+When they reach capacity, they forward traffic on to the next server in the chain.
+Active-passive load balancers are sometimes referred to cascading load balancers or failover servers.
+Active-active load balancers evenly spread the traffic across a cluster of servers.
+Most of the time, it will use a round robin scheduling algorithm.

+In the airport security example, an active-passive load balancer will fill up one line before opening another line up and directing traffic to the new line.
+An active-active load balancer would have all lines open and distribute traffic in such a way that the queue in each line took the same amount of time.
+The active-passive will be more cost effective because the airport will have to employ fewer TSA agents but the wait time will be longer.
+If speed is an important feature, one should opt for an active-active load balancer.

+Because speed is the primary feature of our SDC, we will be implementing an active-active load balancer.
+If you are careful with your instance, the cost of the instances will not exceed your free tier hours.

 ---
 # Databases